kolozsip/LaserCutResize/README.md

-# Universal Laser Slot Resizer & Visualizer Pro
+# Universal Laser Slot Resizer & Visualizer

 A high-precision, client-side web tool designed to automatically detect, preview, and resize interlocking finger-joints and slots in SVG files for laser cutting.